Spain’s Asier Aguirre Izcue wins the 2025 Regione Lazio Alps Tour Grand Final.

 #risinggolfstars

-Once Round 2 is completed, a cut will be made to the top 40 professional players and ties, plus any amateurs who fall within the cut line.
-In case of a tie after 54 holes, a sudden-death play-off will determine the winner.
+The 2025 Parma Alps Open will be a 54-hole stroke-play event, with a cut made after 36 holes to the top 40 professional players and ties, including all amateurs within the cut.
+In case of a tie after 54 holes, a sudden-death play-off will determine the winner of the inaugural edition.

 Tournament Promoter